mbucchia/OpenXR-Toolkit/fr.md

 + NVIDIA GeForce GTX 1600 series and RTX series, both DX11 and DX12.
 + AMD RX 6000 series, with DX12 only.

+The option to enable Eye Tracking (ET) will appear in the menu if and only if your headset and the application can support it.
+For more details, see [Eye Tracking](et)

 There are two methods for configuring FFR in the OpenXR Toolkit.